«Previous Next»

 While the tractor worked fine, it was still not back to “like new.”
 Buelow went through everything on it, sparing no expense.
 Finding an OEM canopy was key.
 The original canopy had been traded for a cab.

-“I have a brother living in Georgia who found an Oliver in a salvage yard that had a canopy,” says Buelow.
+“I have a brother living in Georgia who found an Oliver in a salvage yard with a canopy,” says Buelow.
 “I was going to visit him anyway, so I took along my trailer.”

-After adding some fuel, Buelow was able to drive the tractor on the trailer and bring it home.
-Once there, he removed the canopy and resold the tractor for what he paid for it.
+After adding some fuel, Buelow drove the tractor on the trailer and brought it home.
+Once there, he removed the canopy and resold the tractor for what he paid.

 One of the last items to be added to the Oliver was a loader.
 He found a loader only 15 miles away.
 In extremely good condition, all Buelow had to do was grind out some cracked welds and redo them.
 One change he made was to build an adapter plate so his skid steer implements could be used on the loader.